-Translated items and editorial help is provided through the generous contributions of Language Editors:
+Translated items and editorial help is provided through the generous contributions of Language Editors - in order of availability:

-- Spanish Language Editor: Mr. Victor Roig Segura of Bimetric Lab, and Mr. Angel Esteve (co-Editor) of the Ministry of Public Works, Spain
+- Spanish Language Editor: Mr. Victor Roig Segura (Editor) of Bimetric Lab, and Mr. Angel Esteve (co-Editor) of the Ministry of Public Works, Spain

 - French Language Editor: Mr. Patrick Riedo of ObjectifBIM, France.

 - Lithuanian Language Editor: AProf.
 Vladimir Popov (Editor) and AProf.
 Tatjana Grigorjeva (co-Editor) of Vilnius Gediminas Technical University, Lithuania

 - Russian Language Editor: Ms. Marina Korol of Concurator, Russian Federation.

 - Chinese Language Editors: Dr. Song Gao (Editor) of Tongji University; and Mr. Weidong Li (co-Editor) of Shanghai Urban Construction Design & Research Institute, China

 - German Language Editors: Mr. Stephan Liedtke (Editor) of BIMsource.de (Germany).
 Stephan is supported by Mr. Dimitry Demin of algotecture, Mr. Sebastian Dietrich, Master's candidate at Bauhaus University, Mr. Samir Alzeer, Information Manager at BAM Deutschland AG, and Mr. Adrian August Wildenauer of pom+ Consulting AG, Switzerland.